 5 -6 pm: Feeding Dinner

-FYI, none of the local volunteers or our full time carer speak English.
+FYI, none of our regular local volunteers or our part time carer speak English.
 Even Nami’s English is not perfect, English is her 4th language she writes and speaks.
 You may have some communication barriers other than experiencing cultural differences.
-I believe you may have lots of questions while you are here with us.
-We are willing to make improvements if you advise us but I’ve had a few visitors telling us what to do.
+We believe you may have lots of questions while you are here with us.
+We are willing to make improvements if you advise us but I’ve had a few visitors telling us what to do wanting us to do things in their ways.
 Its normally why is it that you do this way?
 Yes, there are cultural differences and something unique/strange about Korean way of doing things and getting things done.
-I think the link may help you to understand some of our behaviors that is very Korean.
+I think the links below may help you to understand some of our behaviors that is very Korean.
 Some love it some do not like it.

-I would briefly like to get to know you better if you are interested in coming and staying with us as a volunteer or an intern.
-Please answer some of your questions and email us. email@example.com Thank you!
+We would like to get to know you before we welcome you and spend time with us.
+If you are interested in coming and staying with us as a volunteer or an intern.
+Please make sure you have anti-tetanic shots and answer some of the questions and email us at email@example.com, or firstname.lastname@example.org Thank you!

 - Your nationality, what country are you from?